Photo Credit Ralph Daily

 Bottom Line

 The best pan for making this dish is the one you have in your kitchen cabinet.
-I think you'll do better if you use a pan that is not nonstick, but if all you have are nonstick, don't let that stop you from making this veal Marsala perfected.
-If you plan to make many more pan sauces in the future, you may want to purchase one of the pans I described above.
+You'll do better if you use a pan that is not nonstick, but if all you have is nonstick, don't let that stop you from making this veal Marsala perfected.
+If you plan to make more pan sauces, you can purchase one of the pans I described above.

 Some of My Favorite Veal Recipes